aDanPin/MySmartContract/README.md

 ## Development

-- Built with Hardhat
+- Built with Node.js and Hardhat
-- Uses OpenZeppelin contracts
 - Comprehensive test coverage